 This blog series will follow up with some of our homeowners to find out what happens after the dust settles and homes are dedicated.
-Our inaugural Beyond The Build feature gives an inside look at our first tiny house owner’s amazing financial, emotional and physical transformation.
+Get a closer look into the lives of our Habitat Homeowners with these stories below.

 “I have to be able to have a place of my own.”
 These words are ones that many of us have said at some point in our lives, whether it was when we were in middle school sharing a room with a younger sibling, or in college when our roommate always left the dishes in the sink.
 For April, these words mean so much more, because she knows what life could have been like without a place of her own.